 Cleaning your label printer once a month is recommended, but more frequently if you use it every day and in high volumes.
 Because the labels cannot be in the printer during cleaning, perform the task before loading a new roll of labels.

 Wipe down the exterior of the printer to remove all dust and debris that may have built up.
 Dirt, smudges, or stains that are hard to remove can be cleaned with dish detergent, glass cleaner, or rubbing alcohol.

 Next, focus on the interior of the label printer.
 When the label roll has been removed, clean dust and debris with a cotton swab, toothbrush, or an old makeup brush.

-Many label printer models will then require you use a cleaning pad or card, which is to be inserted into the printer as though it were a label.
+Many label printer models will then require you to use a cleaning pad or card, which is to be inserted into the printer as though it were a label.
 Use the manual feed button to move the card through the printer if it doesn’t do so automatically.
 Repeat this step 2-3 times.
-Doing so cleans the print-head and also removes any build up that may have settled on the printer’s rollers.
+Doing so cleans the print-head and also removes any build-up that may have settled on the printer’s rollers.

 LabelValue.com has cost-friendly cleaning cards that are compatible with Dymo LabelWriter printers.